jorbDehmel/oak/README.md

 the standard `Oak` package.
 To uninstall, call `acorn -A`.
 To update, call `acorn -a`.

+## Versions of `Oak`

+`Oak` versions follow the following format.

+`major release`.`minor release`.`patch`

+As of the time of this writing, `Oak` is still on major release `0`.
+During this phase of development, `Oak` is **not stable**.
+This means that code written in one minor release or patch is **not guaranteed to work in another**.

+Once `Oak` moves to major release `1`, code written in one patch version will be guaranteed to work in another.
+Code written in one minor release will most likely work in another.
+Code written in one major release will have no guarantees about any other.

 ## For More Help

 For examples on the concepts presented in this document, see the